RollandMichael7/nrf52-ble-multi-link-multi-role/readme.md

-# Bluetooth 5 multi link demo
+# Expanded Bluetooth 5 Multi Link Demo

 An edited version of [Nordic's firmware for the NRF52 DK](https://github.com/NordicPlayground/nrf52-ble-multi-link-multi-role) to include support for reading more of the Thingy node's sensors.
 Meant to be used in conjunction with a corresponding